Rio

 violence or theft.
 Say that your hotel does not allow visitors (which may

-well be true) and go to a honeymoon motel,
+well be true) and go to a adults-only hotel.

 instead.
 Everybody knows where to find them.